 Backlinks bring people to your virtual door.
 Every time someone lands on a page that’s linked to your site – whether they’re looking at a social post on Facebook or Twitter, a guest post on an industry magazine’s site, a listing in a local directory or somewhere else – they see a link to your website.
 Every time someone clicks that link, it boosts the amount of traffic your site gets.

 4) Backlinks Build Relationships

-Backlinks are, by their nature, a social process.
+Backlinks are, by their nature, a social process, a way of building relationships.
 Building a quality portfolio of backlinks often requires reaching out to other websites and influencers in your industry.
 When you continue to be a source of valuable information and support, you build a network of trust – a partnership between you and other highly-regarded experts that, ultimately, benefits everyone.